CBS space segment usage grows for HD coverage of NCAA tournament

-This year, the network presented 39 games in HDTV – a threefold increase over 2004.
-The tournament was carried over IA-5 and IA-6, two Intelsat satellites providing high-quality coverage of North America.
-CBS used the satellites for backhaul of the games as well as distribution nationwide.
+This year, the network is presenting 39 games in HDTV – a threefold increase over 2004.
+The tournament is being carried over IA-5 and IA-6, two Intelsat satellites providing high-quality coverage of North America.
+CBS is using the satellites for backhaul of the games as well as distribution nationwide.

 CBS uses Intelsat to transmit broadcasts throughout the year, but its expanded HD coverage of March Madness required additional occasional use capacity to support its HD transmission needs.

-For the sixth consecutive year, CBS Sports aired the two national semifinal games and the National Championship Game in HD.
-The telecast were unified productions produced in 1080i and downconverted for the CBS Television Network’s analog broadcast coverage.
+For the sixth consecutive year, CBS Sports will air the two national semifinal games and the National Championship Game in HD.
+The telecasts, which will be presented live by CBS Sports, will be unified productions produced in 1080i and downconverted for the CBS Television Network’s analog broadcast coverage.